Gallery-of-Kaeon/Kaeon-FUSION/README.md

 <h2 align="center">Kaeon FUSION Examples</h2>

+_NOTE: Kaeon FUSION's most important interfaces are available as the interface "Kaeon United", which is built into our interpreter._

+Here's a typical Kaeon FUSION hello world program:

+    Use: Kaeon United

+	Log Line: "Hello, world!"

 Here's the solution to [Euler problem #1](https://projecteuler.net/problem=1), using the universal preprocessor to convert the code, which looks similar to Python,